Enterprise Single Sign-On Playbook

 Disclaimer

-This playbook was developed by the General Services Administration Office of Government-wide Policy (GSA OGP) with input from federal IT practitioners.
-This document shouldn’t be interpreted as official policy or mandated action, and doesn’t provide authoritative definitions for IT terms.
-Instead, this playbook supplements existing federal IT policies and builds upon the Office of Management and Budget Memorandum 19-17 (OMB M-19-17), Enabling Mission Delivery through Improved Identity, Credential, and Access Management, as well as existing federal identity guidance and playbooks.
-Privileged user access (e.g., superusers, domain administrators) is out of scope for this playbook.
+Instead, this playbook supplements existing federal IT policies and builds upon the Office of Management and Budget Memorandum 19-17 (OMB M-19-17), Enabling Mission Delivery through Improved Identity, Credential, and Access Management, and the NIST SP 800-63-4 DIRM Framework.
+It is intended to be used in conjunction with existing federal identity guidance and playbooks.
+Privileged user access (e.g., superusers, domain administrators) is out of scope for this playbook, as these roles typically require higher assurance levels and specialized security controls.

 Centralize Application Access in Five Steps